Dog Bloat: Symptoms, Causes, Treatment, and Prevention

 How Bloat Is Treated and Can Be Prevented

-Veterinary treatment for dog bloat includes IV fluids and methods that relieve the pressure of gas.
-A stomach tube is usually inserted first.
-If the tube can’t be inserted successfully, sharp pointed valves called “trocars” are used.
+Veterinary treatment for dog bloat includes IV fluids and methods that relieve the pressure of the gas.
+A stomach tube or gastric tube is usually inserted first.
+If the tube can’t be inserted successfully, sharp-pointed valves called “trocars” are used.
 Once the stomach has been decompressed, the dog will have surgery to return the stomach back to its correct position.

-If your dog has had an episode of bloat, the chances the condition will strike again are almost 80%.
-There’s a surgical procedure, however, that might get rid of bloating once and for all.
-This procedure is called “right side gastropexy.”
+If your dog has had an episode of bloat, the chance that the condition will strike again is high.
+There’s a surgical procedure, however, that might get rid of bloat once and for all.
+This procedure is called a “right-side gastropexy.”

-This procedure attaches the stomach to the abdominal wall with sutures, preventing the stomach’s ability to become twisted.
-This surgery shows great promise to get rid of bloat, with initial studies revealing only a 4% recurrence.
-The gastropexy can be performed on dogs during the treatment of bloat, or it can be done as a preventive measure in dogs with certain risk factors.
+This procedure attaches the stomach to the abdominal wall with sutures, which prevents the stomach from twisting.
+This surgery is quite successful and leads to extremely low rates of reoccurrence.
+The gastropexy can be performed on dogs during the treatment of bloat, or it can be done as a preventive measure in dogs with certain risk factors (sometimes it's performed alongside spaying and neutering).

 Great Danes and Bloat

-Of all the Great Danes I’ve owned, not a single one has ever experienced bloating.
-I’m not sure if I’ve just been lucky, or whether that’s because I’m careful.
+Of all the Great Danes I’ve owned, not a single one has ever experienced bloat.
+I’m not sure if I’ve just been lucky or whether that’s because I’m careful.
 We feed our dogs numerous small meals every day and encourage them to rest before and after eating.
 We don’t allow them to drink a lot of water with meals either.
 Our dogs live a pretty stress-free life, too.
 Their biggest stressor at home is having to get a bath.
-Outside the home their largest stressor is having to go to the vet.
-Other than these two examples, our pooches are super laid back and happy.
+Outside the home, their largest stressor is having to go to the vet.
+Other than these two examples, our pooches are super laid-back and happy.

-If my boys ever do suffer from dog bloat, I’ll have the vet perform the gastropexy to get rid of bloat, hopefully forever.
+If my boys ever do suffer from dog bloat, I’ll have the vet perform a gastropexy.
 I’m not sure how much it costs, but if it will save the lives of my two beloved companions, it will be well worth the price!